 The United States is a melting pot of cultures as a result of the many immigrants that came here from various other countries across the globe.

-Therefore they have picked up foods from other nations these include American Indians, African Americans, Asians, Europeans, and Latin Americans.
+Therefore, they have picked up foods from other nations, including American Indians, African Americans, Asians, Europeans, and Latin Americans.

-Generally, Americans love meat and potatoes, the same as Germans, but potatoes comes often as fries.
-Mexican food is very common in the USA due to the big amount of Spanish speaking people.
+Generally, Americans love meat and potatoes, like Germans, but potatoes often come as fries.
+Mexican food is widespread in the US due to the significant amount of Spanish-speaking people.

-Most of the fast foods came from the USA which automatically became their traditional and very popular foods such as hot dogs, burgers, pizzas, hamburgers, burritos, tacos, and others.
+Most fast foods came from the USA, which automatically became their traditional and trendy foods, such as hot dogs, burgers, pizzas, hamburgers, burritos, tacos, and others.

-Consequently, food in the USA is more international when Germans prefer to eat more of their traditional dishes.
+Consequently, food in the US is more international when Germans prefer to eat more of their traditional dishes.

-In Germany, you can enjoy 13 national holidays additionally to your minimum of 20 weekdays leave.
+In Germany, you can enjoy 13 national holidays in addition to your minimum of 20-weekday leave.

 Total: 38 days of (vacation plus national holidays)

-In the U.S employees receive 15 days of paid vacation per year and an additional 10 days of public holidays.
-In total it comes to 25 days off in the year, which is almost 2 weeks fewer than in Germany.
+In the US, employees receive 15 days of paid vacation per year and an additional 10 days of public holidays.
+It comes to 25 days off in the year, which is almost two weeks fewer than in Germany.

-Both countries offer a variety of different things to do, see, explore.
-Germany is more cultural, visiting historical signs is very popular, day or weekend city trips as well.
+Both countries offer a variety of different things to do, see, and explore.
+Germany is more cultural, visiting historical signs is very popular among locals.
+People love to go on day or weekend trips.

-Germany also offers many cultural events and entrainment opportunities such as concerts, festivals, celebrations, parties as well as nature spots, parks, lakes and rivers, cities to visit countless architectural sights, cathedrals, etc.
+Germany also offers many cultural events and entrainment opportunities such as concerts, festivals, celebrations, parties, nature spots, parks, lakes and rivers, and cities to visit countless architectural sights, cathedrals, etc.

-Germany is a diverse country, you can do weekend gateways only within the country and still haven’t seen everything.
+Germany is a diverse country.
+You can do weekend gateways only within the country and still be surprised every time.

 Due to the size and position of the country, the US has a very diversified nature, landscape, and climate.
-While living in the USA you can explore the countless amount of interesting places and probably you won’t cover all of them.
+While living in the US, you can explore countless exciting places and probably won’t cover all of them.

-Each state has something special about it and climate is different as well.
-The natural beauty of the US is still very untouchable and undiscovered in comparison to the German natural reserves, which everyone knows and has visited.
+Each state has something special, and the climate is also different.
+The natural beauty of the US is still very untouchable and undiscovered compared to the German natural reserves, which everyone knows and has visited.

-The USA is full of national parks, epic mountains, picturesque hiking trails, and stunning beaches.
-The diversity is definitely on point in the USA.
+States is full of national parks, epic mountains, picturesque hiking trails, and stunning beaches.
+The diversity is definitely on point in the US.

-America is so large that you can travel for miles on the highways between main cities and towns without seeing another soul.
+America is so large that you can travel for miles on the highways between central cities and towns without seeing another soul.

 However, the country has almost no history or historical buildings and places, if architecture, traditions and heritage somethings you are interested in Germany will be a better choice.

-In the USA you can find some of the largest airports in the world with flights to most of the countries.
-In total, the country has 19,700 airports and 149 of them are international.
+In the US you can find some of the largest airports globally with flights to most places worldwide.
+In total, it has 19,700 airports, and 149 of them are international.
 Whereas in Germany only 36 offer flights to other countries.